lexnederbragt/INF-BIOx121/Bioinformaticians_day/index.rst

                  * includes a brief introduction to some bioinformatics resources on the web

-14:00 - 14:45    Janina Fuss - How I came to say: "no thanks, I actually prefer the command line"
+14:00 - 14:45    Janina Fuss - How I came to say: "no thanks, I actually prefer the command line" `pptx <https://github.com/lexnederbragt/INF-BIOx121/raw/2015/Bioinformaticians_day/Janina.pptx>`__

 ===============  =============================================================